-Field/Button Type Action/Description Line Coding read/write Set/display the type of line coding used on the port.
+Field/Button Туре Action/Description Line Coding read/write Set/display the type of line coding used on the port.
 Line coding is the data signal encoding method used on the DS1/E1 interface.
 Refer to your facility service provider for more information about which line code method to use.
-The options are: • Dsx1B8ZS (DS1 default) - (DS1 only) Bipolar with 8 zero substitutions is the ATM Forum standard for ATM cell transmission over a DS1 interface.
+The options are: Dsx1B8ZS (DS1 default) - (DS1 only) Bipolar with 8 zero substitutions is the ATM Forum standard for ATM cell transmission over a DS1 interface.
 "B8ZS" refers to the use of a specified pattern of normal bits and bipolar violation that is used to replace a sequence of eight zero bits.
 With B8ZS, a special code is placed in and then removed from the pulse stream in substitution for a 0 byte that has been transmitted by the user equipment.
 Dsx1HDB3 (E1 default) - (E1 only) This is the ATM Forum standard for ATM cell transmission over an E1 interface.
 Use this option for optimum E1 performance.

 Field/Button Туре Action/Description Line Coding (continued) read/write Dsx1AMI - Alternate Mark Inversion, also known as Jammed Bit, is not supported by the ATM Forum.
 If you use this method on a DS1 interface, users may experience excessive zeroes alarms on transmission equipment.
-For an E1 interface, use AMI for physical path verification only, not cell transmission. • Dsx1JBZS - not supported. • Dsx1ZBTSI - not supported. • Other - not supported.
+For an E1 interface, use AMI for physical path verification only, not cell transmission. • $Dsx1JBZS$ - not supported by SA 100. • $DsxIZBTSI$ - not supported by SA 100. • Other - not supported by SA 100.
 Signal Mode read/write Set/display the signal mode used on the port.
-The options are: None - This disables the signal mode option. • Robbed bit - (DS1 only) This option enables robbed bit signaling. • Bit Oriented - (E1 only) This option enables channel associated (CAS) signaling.
+The options are: • None - This disables the signal mode option. • Robbed bit - (DS1 only) This option enables robbed bit signaling. • Bit Oriented - (E1 only) This option enables channel associated (CAS) signaling.
 Message Oriented - The message-oriented option enables common channel signaling (CCS) on channel 24 in DS1 applications and on channel 16 in E1 applications.